ARTIST-Association/ARTIST/CONTRIBUTING.md

    ```

 5. **Make Changes**: Make your desired changes to the codebase.
 Please stick to the following guidelines:
-   * `ARTIST` uses [*Black*](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) code style and so should you if you would like to contribute.
+   * `ARTIST` uses [Black](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) code style and so should you if you would like to contribute.
    * Please use type hints in all function definitions.
    * Please use American English for all comments and docstrings in the code.
-   * In the future, `ARTIST` will use Sphinx autoapi to automatically create API reference documentation from docstrings in the code.
+   * In the future, `ARTIST` will use [Sphinx AutoAPI](https://github.com/readthedocs/sphinx-autoapi) to automatically create API reference documentation from docstrings in the code.
      Please use the [NumPy Docstring Standard](https://numpydoc.readthedocs.io/en/latest/format.html) for your docstrings:

      ```python